Faldrian/diasporaAutoUpdate/README.md

 Changelog
 ---------

+09.09.2016
+**1.4.0**

+* Bugfix: Fix pod-detection for diaspora\* 0.6.0.0.
+* Refactoring: Don't inject a script-element, fixes Content Security Policy compatibility.

 23.04.2016
 **1.3.0**

-* Design: Made use of the stream_element class, better fit to new diaspora design
+* Design: Made use of the stream\_element class, better fit to new diaspora design.

 27.08.2013
 **1.2.0**